 4) Delta assumes no liability for preexisting damage, including minor cuts, scratches, and broken zippers as a result of over packing, or for wear and tear resulting from ordinary handling of baggage.

-5) When Carrier has exercised the ordinary standard of care, it shall not be liable for spoilage resulting from delay in delivery of any perishables described in Rule 17 (BAGGAGE REGULATIONS), nor for damage to, or damage caused by, fragile articles described in Rule 17 which are unsuitably packed and which are included in a passenger's checked baggage without Carrier's knowledge.
+5) When Carrier has exercised the ordinary standard of care, it shall not be liable for spoilage resulting from delay in delivery of any perishables described in Rule 17, Go to footer note (BAGGAGE REGULATIONS), nor for damage to, or damage caused by, fragile articles described in Rule 17, Go to footer note which are unsuitably packed and which are included in a passenger's checked baggage without Carrier's knowledge.
 Carrier shall not be liable for the damage, or delay in delivery of a passenger's checked baggage and property accepted pursuant to the execution of a release as set forth in Rule 116, to the extent that such release relieves Carrier of liability.

 6) Carrier may refuse to accept any articles that do not constitute baggage as such term is defined herein, but if delivered to and received by Carrier, such articles shall be deemed to be within the baggage valuation and limit of liability, and shall be subject to the published rates and charges of Carrier.

 7) a) Liability of Carrier for damages shall be limited to occurrences on its own line, except in the case of checked baggage as to which the passenger also has a right of action against the first or last Carrier.

 b) A Carrier issuing a ticket or checking baggage for carriage over the lines of another Carrier does so only as agent.

 c) Carrier shall not be liable for death or injury of a passenger not occurring on its own line.

 8) Carrier shall not be liable in any event for any consequential or special damage arising from carriage subject to this tariff, whether or not Carrier had knowledge that such damages might be incurred.